The Monster Ball Tour

-The tour received positive reviews, with critics praising Gaga's singing abilities and the theatricality of the show.
-The Monster Ball was a commercial success, with extra demand for tickets prompting organisers to add multiple dates to the itinerary.
-It ultimately grossed an estimated US$227.4 million from 200 reported shows, attended by an audience of 2.5 million.
-At the 2010 Billboard Touring Awards, Gaga won the Breakthrough Performer Award, as well as the Concert Marketing & Promotion Award.
-HBO filmed a special of The Monster Ball Tour during Gaga's February 2011 shows at Madison Square Garden in New York City.
-Documenting the whole concert with intersperses of backstage footage, Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden, aired in May and was released on DVD and Blu-ray on November 21, 2011.
+The tour received positive reviews, with critics praising Gaga's live vocals, musicianship, and the theatrics of the show.
+The Monster Ball was also a commercial success, with high demand for tickets creating multiple-date extensions to the itinerary.
+The Monster Ball ultimately grossed an estimated US$227.4 million from 203 reported shows, attended by an audience of 2.5 million.
+At the 2010 Billboard Live Music Awards, Gaga won the Breakthrough Performer Award as well as the Concert Marketing & Promotion Award.
+HBO recorded a special of the Monster Ball during Gaga's February 2011 shows at Madison Square Garden in New York City; interspersed with backstage footage and interviews, Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden aired on HBO in May 2011 and was released on DVD and Blu-ray on November 21 of that year.

 Background

-Initially, rapper Kanye West and Lady Gaga had plans to launch a joint tour in October 2009, known as Fame Kills: Starring Kanye West and Lady Gaga.
+Rapper Kanye West and Lady Gaga initially planned to launch a joint tour in October 2009, known as Fame Kills: Starring Kanye West and Lady Gaga.
 Amid negative response to his controversial outbursts at the 2009 MTV Video Music Awards, West declared that he would take a hiatus from his music career.
 Nevertheless, the complete schedule for Fame Kills was released, with the tour set to begin on November 10, 2009, in Phoenix, Arizona.
 Shortly afterwards, the tour was officially cancelled without any explanation.
 Gaga addressed the situation at Billboard's annual Women in Music luncheon, where she cited creative differences as the reason for the tour's cancellation.
 In an interview she stated, "[Kanye] is going to take a break, but the good news is, I am not."

 After assuring the public that she would be embarking on her own tour, Gaga officially announced the Monster Ball Tour on October 15, 2009.
 It was originally planned to debut in London in early 2010, but ended up kicking off on November 27, 2009, in Montreal.
 Rapper Kid Cudi and singer Jason Derulo were confirmed as the supporting acts for the tour, with Cudi supporting Gaga from the beginning of the tour, and Derulo joining from December 28, 2009.
 The official poster for the tour featured Gaga in Versace 676 sunglasses and wearing a gyroscope around her called "The Orbit", which she first wore on the October 3, 2009, episode of Saturday Night Live.
 The contraption was designed by Nasir Mazhar in collaboration with Gaga's own creative production company, Haus of Gaga.
 The tour's sponsor of the American leg was Virgin Mobile USA, who introduced the "Free I.P." program which offered free show tickets to fans who volunteered their time to homeless youth organizations.